Kaljurand/K6nele/docs/android_things/README.md

 Other
 -----

-Enabling the Kõnele keyboard.
+Android Things does not offer a UI for changing the active IME, and as a result tapping on the top item in Kõnele's settings causes Kõnele to crash.
+The Kõnele IME can be enabled as follows:

     # Show the list of all IMEs,
-    # Kõnele should show up but is not enabled.
+    # Kõnele should show up, but is not enabled.
     adb shell ime list -a

     # Enable it.